Newsroom

 HB88: Public Assistance Amendments

-Summary: This bill would require state public assistance programs that are currently exempt, such as vaccines, communicable disease testing, crisis counseling, and Women, Infants, and Children (WIC) programs, to verify immigration status for all individuals and prevent undocumented immigrants from receiving any aid.
-Idaho enacted a similar legislation last year and is currently facing a lawsuit.
+Summary: This bill would require state public assistance programs that are currently exempt, such as vaccines, communicable disease testing, crisis counseling, support for victims of domestic violence, housing assistance, and food pantries, to verify lawful presence for all individuals 18 and older.

 Opposition Statement: We oppose this bill because it does not make our community safer, stronger, or healthier.
 Instead, it goes against our Utah values and will make it so mixed-status immigrant families can no longer access currently exempt programs.
 Emergency and public health programs have remained exempt because they have been historically recognized as necessary, humane, and protective of the well-being of all children in our state.